Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Existence and uniqueness results for the diagonal family.

 \begin{remark} The three constraints $|u|=|v|=|w|=1$ are not independent by the first equation in \eqref{DEF}.
 Any two of the three inequalities in \eqref{inequality} imply the third.
 Moreover, $Z\in(-2,2)$ implies $X,Y\in(-2,2)$ since for a fixed $Z\in (-2,2)$, $H=0$ in \eqref{DH} defines an ellipse good for the conclusion. \end{remark}

-In conclusion, we obtain the following existence and uniqueness theorem. \begin{theorem} Given a diagonal matrix $A=\diag\{1, a_{11}, a_{22}, a_{22}, a_{44}\}$, normalized as in Remark {\rm\ref{rrk}}, there exist constantly curved holomorphic $2$-spheres of degree $6$ in $A({\mathcal H}_0^3) $ if and only if $\{t_0, t_1, t_6\}$ given by \eqref{t234} satisfy the algebraic equation \eqref{eq-alge} and inequalities \eqref{inequality}.
+In conclusion, we obtain the following existence and uniqueness theorem. \begin{theorem} Given a diagonal matrix $A=\diag\{1, a_{11}, a_{22}, a_{22}, a_{44}\}$, normalized as in Remark {\rm\ref{rrk}}, there exists a sextic curve $\gamma$ belonging to the generally ramified family in $\mathcal{H}^3_0$ such that $A(\gamma)$ is of constant curvature, if and only if $\{t_0, t_1, t_6\}$ given by \eqref{t234} satisfies the algebraic equation \eqref{eq-alge} and inequalities \eqref{inequality}.

-Moreover, in $A({\mathcal H}_0^3) $, there exist at most two constantly curved holomorphic $2$-spheres of degree $6$; they are distinct except when $\{X, Y, Z\}$ defined in \eqref{XYZt0t1t6} satisfies $X^2=Y^2=Z^2=4$ and $XYZ=8$. \end{theorem} \begin{proof} The necessary part has been verified in the preceding discussion.
+Moreover, in $A({\mathcal H}_0^3) $, there exist at most two constantly curved holomorphic $2$-spheres of degree $6$ belonging to the generally ramified family; they are distinct except when $\{X, Y, Z\}$ defined in \eqref{XYZt0t1t6} satisfies $X^2=Y^2=Z^2=4$ and $XYZ=8$. \end{theorem} \begin{proof} The necessary part has been verified in the preceding discussion.

 Conversely, assume that $\{t_0, t_1, t_6\}$ satisfy the algebraic equation \eqref{eq-alge} and inequalities~\eqref{inequality}.
 Then we obtain at least a triple $(v_0,u_0,w_0)$ of solution of system \eqref{DEF} according to Lemma \ref{solve by XYZ}.
 By substituting it into system \eqref{angle}, we obtain a unique solution $\{(x_i,y_i)| 1\leq i\leq 3\}$ by the following recipe: The first equation of \eqref{angle} gives that